 The goal with this build was to simplify and streamline access for potential visitors, groups, and customers to easily navigate the hours, offerings, and to get in touch with the Hackett family with ease.
 We used a soft, warm color palette to evoke the feelings of fall when apple picking is at its peak.

 ÆLDER/Hogstone is a restaurant on Orcas Island. ÆLDER is an ongoing investigation into the terroir of the Pacific Northwest islands.
-They offer three set tasting menus that explore our region and change as the Island and our farm dictate.
+They offer three set tasting menus that explore their region and change as the Island and their farm dictates.

 Hogstone is a casual outdoor restaurant that focuses on wood-fired pizza and vegetable dishes.
 The overwhelming majority of their ingredients come from the island and their farm.

 This site was a completely customized layout with Andrew Plotsky of Farmrun.
 Friends with the owners of these restaurants, Andrew compiled a branding package and website mockup that 44 Degrees North turned into a reality on Squarespace.